 A person who is an applicant for benefits from the Minnesota family investment program or MFIP, the vehicle for temporary assistance for needy families or TANF, and who has been convicted of a drug offense shall be subject to certain conditions, including random drug testing, in order to receive MFIP benefits.
 Following any positive test for a controlled substance, the convicted applicant or participant is subject to the following sanctions:

 (1) a first time drug test failure results in a reduction of benefits in an amount equal to 30 percent of the MFIP standard of need; and

 (2) a second time drug test failure results in permanent disqualification from receiving MFIP assistance.

-A similar disqualification sequence occurs if the applicant is receiving food stamps.
+A similar disqualification sequence occurs if the applicant is receiving Supplemental Nutrition Assistance Program (SNAP) benefits.